Quick and easy weekly meal planning using sticky notes

 how to meal plan using sticky notes, monthly meal planning, how to meal plan cooking dinner ideas recipe organization printable color coded

-Go to the blank notes pages at the back of your planner (or a blank notebook) and write out a list of your favorite recipes – make sure you organize the list into categories (i.e. type of meat).
+Go to the blank notes pages at the back of your planner (or a blank notebook) and write out a list of your favorite recipes.
+Make sure you organize the list into categories (I like to do mine by type of meat).
 You may choose to add other categories such as:

 • 30 minute meals